dsoto/WP19/outline.md

 # Results

+- TODO: format tables with reasonable numbers of significant figures

 ## Data Coverage

 - We have confidence in the data for 86% to 93% of the observation period for the microgrids